 Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.

-16.3 Subscriber Private Key Protection
+16.3 Subscriber Private Key Protection and Verification

+16.3.1 Subscriber Private Key Protection

-For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:
+For Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:

-A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber’s private key protection through a TPM key attestation.

-A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent.
+A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+;

-Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140-2 Level 2 or Common Criteria EAL 4+).
-The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.

-For Non-EV Code Signing Certificates, a CA MUST recommend that the Subscriber protect Private

-Keys using the method described in Section 16.3(1) or 16.3(2) over the method described in

-Section 16.3(3) and obligate the Subscriber to protect Private Keys in accordance with 10.3.2(2)
+A cloud-base key generation and protection solution with the following requirements enabled on the subscription and usage pattern:

+Key creation, storage, and usage of private key must remain within the security boundaries of the cloud solution’s hardware crypto module that conforms to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+;

+Subscription must be configured to log all access, operations, and configuration changes on the resources securing the private key.

+16.3.2 Subscriber Private Key Verification

-For EV Code Signing Certificates, CAs SHALL ensure that the Subscriber’s private key is generated, stored and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 2 or Common Criteria EAL 4+.
+For Code Signing Certificates, CAs SHALL ensure that the Subscriber’s private key is generated, stored, and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 2 or Common Criteria EAL 4+.
 Acceptable methods of satisfying this requirement include (but are not limited to) the following:

-The CA ships a suitable hardware crypto module, with a preinstalled key pair, in the form of a smartcard or USB device or similar;
+The CA ships a suitable hardware crypto module, with or without a preinstalled key pair;

 The Subscriber counter-signs certificate requests that can be verified by using a manufacturer’s certificate indicating that the key is managed in a suitable hardware module;

-The Subscriber provides a suitable IT audit indicating that its operating environment achieves a level of security at least equivalent to that of FIPS 140-2 level 2.
+The Subscriber provides a suitable IT audit indicating that its operating environment achieves a level of security at least equivalent to that of FIPS 140-2 level 2;

+The Subscriber provides a suitable report from the cloud-based key protection solution subscription and resources configuration protecting the private key in a suitable hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+;

+The CA witnesses the key creation in a suitable hardware crypto module solution including a cloud-based key generation and protection solution.

+Any other means to satisfy this requirement by the CAs SHALL be specified in the CA’s CPS and must be proposed to the CA/Browser Forum for inclusion into these requirements within a 6-month period.

 17. Audit